 Megan, who has low speech capabilities but fairly high cognitive skills, appeared to be elated about the move.
 She was singing as we loaded the car with items such as her favorite stuffed animals, assorted electronics and family photos.
-Her excitement tugged at my heart.
-While I was glad she was looking forward to this enormous life change (which likely didn't carry such a heavy degree of significance, to her), I also was sad to realize how obviously ready she was to leave home.
+Her excitement tugged at my heart: While I was glad she was looking forward to this enormous life change, I also was sad to realize how obviously ready she was to leave home.